-T-T-Y head bolts are engineered to stretch within a controlled yield zone.
-Once they reach this zone, they are designed to spring back to provide a more precise level of clamping force.
-This stretches the bolts into their elastic range, and in some cases, the stretching approaches the bolts’ elastic limit, permanently stretching it.
-Once the yield zone is reached, the clamping force will be more consistent.
-Getting to the precise yield zone (for maximum clamping force) is accomplished by tightening bolts to a certain torque spec, then turning the bolts an additional number of degrees.
+Used by many manufacturers, especially on engines with aluminum heads and in conjunction with Multi-Layer Steel (MLS) head gaskets, T-T-Y (Torque-To-Yield) head bolts are engineered to stretch within a controlled yield zone.
+Once they reach this zone, they maintain a more precise and consistent level of clamping force across the entire head-to-block mating surface.
+The bolts are stretched into their elastic range, and in many cases, the stretching approaches the bolts' elastic limit, permanently stretching it.

 While this sequence is more complicated, especially since every head bolt must be tightened this way in a certain order, it provides much more consistent clamping force which creates a better seal.

 Fel-Pro offers replacement head bolts for T-T-Y that are application-specific.
-You should always replace the T-T-Y bolts; these bolts are designed to stretch, reusing them can cause improper or uneven torque and clamping force.
+You should always replace the T-T-Y bolts; these bolts are designed to stretch, and reusing them will cause improper, uneven torque and clamping force.
 Stretched bolts can yield in the threaded portion or the shank portion.
 Yielded bolt threads can damage threads in the engine, especially on aluminum blocks, and since the bolts are weakened, they may break if retorqued.

 - Using engine oil, lightly oil the threads and under the heads/washers on T-T-Y bolts unless otherwise specified by the vehicle service manual.
 Clean, oiled threads prevent binding, allowing for accurate and consistent torquing.
 Be careful not to over-oil the bolts, especially if they are threading into a blind hole.
 Too much oil will hydrolock the bolt and give false torque readings.
 Any bolts that pass through a water jacket must have a sealer applied to the threads to prevent corrosion and leaks.